praecipitator/Ba2Repacker/README.md

 Repacking localized files will interfere with other patchers, especially item taggers.
 This is safe to enable under two circumstances:
 * You do not use any other patchers except the Ba2 Repacker
-* You add another copy of the Ba2 Repacker to the begin of the pipeline, and enable "Undo Mode" in this copy.
+* You add another copy of the Ba2 Repacker to the begin of the pipeline, and enable "Undo Mode" in that copy.
+Also make sure that this "Undoer" has "Update MO2 VFS" enabled, or the patchers after it won't see the restored BA2s.

 ### MO2 Settings: